Jiaynn/Jiaynn/README.md

 <br />

-I'm a self-taught passionate FrontEnd developer from China 🇮🇳
+I'm a self-taught passionate FrontEnd developer from China

-**About me**
+**About me 👋**

 -  🚀 I’m currently working on RedrockTeam.